 - Plastic handles break easily

-The Promark B600 Nylon Brush has a unique design with its longer bristles for better melody making.
+The B600 Nylon Brush from Promark has a unique design with its longer bristles for better melody making.
 It has longer and thicker bristles made from white nylon.
 The handle is made of plastic that is impact resistant.
 It is also retractable.

 This product is not without its flaws.
 For one, the bristles are hard to pull and push when they are retracted.
 Plus, the plastic handles tend to break quickly.